-There are a few factors at play, but most importantly, the cost of COVID-19 stesting and the cost of treatments.
+There are a few factors at play, but most importantly, the cost of COVID-19 testing and treatments.

-Cost of testing: the cost of Coronavirus COVID-19 testing varies depending on the type of insurance and the geography, ranging from $61-$240 per patient per test.
+Cost of testing: COVID-19 testing varies depending on the type of insurance and the geography, ranging from $61-$240 per patient per test.

-Cost of treatments: for those who need hospital care, the cost for an episode ranges from $30,000 for Medicare to $72,000 for commercial insurance.
+Cost of treatments: for those who need hospital care, an episode ranges from $30,000 for Medicare to $72,000 for commercial insurance.

 We conducted a quick analysis of Twitter and found that hundreds of people already received letters from insurance carriers saying that premiums will increase at a 20% on the lower end and up to 48% in selected cases.
-For high deductible plans, which already have a high level of cost sharing, increasing premiums could further push more employers to ration health benefits and push individuals into becoming uninsured.
+For high deductible plans, which already have a high cost-sharing level, increasing premiums could further push more employers to ration health benefits and push individuals into becoming uninsured.

 Among individual health plans in NY, Oscar Health proposed the highest increase at 19.1%.
-For small group (employer-sponsored plans), Oscar Health proposed an increase of 29.1%, followed by Emblem at 20.9%.
+For small groups (employer-sponsored plans), Oscar Health proposed an increase of 29.1%, followed by Emblem at 20.9%.